rocjs/roc/docs/config/commands.md

 ## Function command
 The function will be invoked with an object with the following properties.
 ```
-debug               If debug mode has been enabled
+verbose             If verbose mode has been enabled
 info                The object that is passed to the runCli function with version and name
 configObject        The final configuration object where everything has been merged
 metaObject          The final meta configuration object where everything has been merged
 packageConfig       The configuration object where all packages has been merged
 parsedArguments     The parsed arguments given to the cli
 parsedOptions       The parsed options given to the cli
+hooks               The currently registered hooks
+actions             The currently registered actions
 ```

-### debug
+### verbose
-Debug will be set to `true` if `-d, --debug` was set.
+Debug will be set to `true` if `-V, --verbose` was set.
 Should be used to print extra information when running the command.
 Otherwise it will be `false`.

 ### info
 The same information object as `runCli` was invoked with, meaning it should have two properties.